Hyle-org/devhub-hyle/docs/index.md

 [Hylé](https://www.hyle.eu/) is your minimal layer one, focused only on verifying zero-knowledge proofs.

+By combining **zero-knowledge proof** and **blockchain**, you only need to verify the proof and update the state diffs on-chain.
+Execution and storage happen anywhere you like.

+You only need a fast and trustworthy verifier: that’s **Hylé**.

+- Hylé only verifies zero-knowledge proofs: settlement is all you need.
+- Hylé uses minimal storage: we only store the source of truth and our nodes are very light.
+- Hylé is modular by design, for full flexibility.
+- Hylé does not reinvent the wheel: we leverage existing tech stacks (Cairo, Risc0, SP1, etc.)

 ![Diagram of the different steps coming before Hylé settlement.](./assets/img/main-diagram-large-detailed.svg)

 For more information, [check out our website](https://hyle.eu).